-Section 6.
+Section 2.
 Admission

-Section 6-1.
-Criteria for admission
+Section 2-1.
+Admission requirements

-To qualify for admission to a doctoral programme, applicants must normally have a master's degree (see the descriptions in the Norwegian Qualifications Framework).
-After special assessment, the University College may approve other equivalent education as part of the basis for admission.
+To qualify for admission to a PhD programme, applicants must normally have a master's degree (see the descriptions in the Norwegian Qualifications Framework).
+After special assessment, the University may approve other equivalent education as part of the basis for admission.
 A Norwegian experience-based master's degree (90 credits) alone does not constitute sufficient grounds for admission.

-Further qualification requirements may be set based on criteria that are publicly available and in line with Kristiania University College's recruitment policy and academic profile.
+Additional qualification requirements may be imposed based on criteria that are publicly available and in accordance with the recruitment policy and academic profile of Kristiania University of Applied Sciences, as well as the announcement for PhD positions.

-Applicants must have a strong academic background from their previous studies and have a weighted average grade for the last two years of their master's degree programme or equivalent education equal to a B or higher on Kristiania University College's grading scale.
+Applicants must have a strong academic background from their previous studies and have a weighted average grade for the last two years of their master's degree programme or equivalent education equal to a B or higher on Kristiania University of Applied Sciences' grading scale.
 Applicants without letter grades from their previous studies must have an equally good academic foundation.
 Applicants with a weaker academic background in terms of grades may be admitted if they can document that they are particularly well-suited to doctoral studies.
+Such cases shall be assessed in accordance with the University's supplementary guidelines for this regulation.

-Section 6-2.
-Application
+Section 2-2.
+Applications

-Kristiania University College determines the content of the application form.
-Applications are submitted through the institution or department to the Programme Committee and must normally include:
+Kristiania University of Applied Sciences determines the content of the application form.
+It should normally include:

-- documentation of the education on which admission is to be based - a project description, including an academic outline of the project and progress plan - documentation of funding - documentation of special needs for academic and material resources - plans for periods to be spent at another institution - a plan for academic dissemination - information about any intellectual property restrictions to protect others' rights - a plan for the training component - proposed main academic supervisor and co-supervisors, indicating their affiliation with an active academic community for research - an account of any legal and/or ethical issues raised by the project and how they can be resolved.
+- Documentation of the education on which admission is to be based. - A project description, including an academic outline of the project and progress plan. - Documentation of funding. - Documentation of special needs for academic and material resources. - Plans for periods to be spent at another institution. - A plan for academic dissemination. - Information about any intellectual property restrictions to protect others' rights. - A plan for the training component. - Proposed main academic supervisor and co-supervisors, indicating their affiliation with an active academic research community. - An account of any legal and/or ethical issues raised by the project and how they can be resolved.
 The application must state whether the project is dependent on permissions from research ethics committees or other authorities or from private individuals (informants, patients, parents, etc.).
-Where possible, this kind of permission should be obtained in writing and submitted with the application.
+Such permissions should, if possible, be obtained and attached to the application.

-The School of Doctoral Studies may set requirements regarding further documentation.
+The School of Doctoral Studies may stipulate requirements regarding further documentation.

-Applications for admission to a doctoral programme must normally be submitted within three (3) months of the start of the research project that will lead to the PhD degree.
-If less than one (1) year of full-time work remains on the research project at the time of application, the application will be rejected (cf. section 6-5).
-There are separate rules for applicants with a background from research training programmes and other equivalent programmes of study.
+Applications for admission to a PhD programme must normally be submitted within three (3) months of the start of the research project that will lead to the doctoral degree.
+If less than one (1) year of full-time work remains on the research project at the time of application, the application will be rejected cf. Section 2-5.
+There are separate rules for applicants with a background from research options and other equivalent programmes of study.